Hang Tuah station: Integrated Hang Tuah Station

-The proximity of the monorail station with the LRT station meant both stations are designated in transit maps as interchange stations between the two lines, and is subsequently use heavily primarily to reach Bukit Bintang and surrounding areas via the monorail line from the Ampang Line and the Sri Petaling Line.
-Since 2013, the two stations have been physically linked so it is no longer required to exit one station or to use the public sidewalk outside the station to reach the other station or to change lines (monorail to LRT or vice versa).
+The proximity of the monorail station with the LRT station meant both stations are designated in official transit maps as interchange stations between the three lines, and is subsequently used heavily primarily to reach Bukit Bintang and the surrounding areas via the Monorail line from the LRT lines.
+Since 2013, the two stations have been physically linked so it is no longer required to exit one station or to use the public sidewalk outside the station to reach the other station or to change lines.